Information & Assistance

 ***Through Montana SMP, senior volunteers help fellow seniors become pro-active consumers identifying potential mistakes, abuse or fraud in medical billing.
 The volunteers use Montana SMP tools to teach seniors how to understand their Medicare Summary Notices and to compare them with other health care bills to determine any balances owed.
 Montana SMP volunteers also give presentations in the community to help educate consumers, their families and caregivers about waste, fraud and abuse in the Medicare system.

 The Montana SMP program is statewide and has coverage in over 44 counties in Montana.
-If you know of any seniors that are having difficulty with their health care bills or are interested in learning more about our program, contact Amber at the Council on Aging office, 406-363-5690.
-You can also contact the Program Manager, Renee Labrie, based out of Missoula Aging Services, she can be reached at 406-728-7682.
+If you know of any seniors that are having difficulty with their health care bills or are interested in learning more about our program, contact the Council on Aging office, 406-363-5690.
+You can also contact the Program Manager, Renee Labrie, based out of Missoula Aging Services, she can be reached at 406-728-7682

 Reverse Annuity Mortgage